PinkuChanda/Send-data-to-AWS-by-the-MQTT-protocol-using-RIOT-OS/README.md

 ## AWS Implementation

 1. After Successfully created the AWS EC2 instance we will get a IPv4 public IP and will get a range of port as well as configuration key.
-Then take a another terminal for creating AWS brocker into the AWS EC2 insentace.
+Then take a another terminal for creating a brocker into the AWS EC2 insentace.

     ```
     my_computer:~$ sudo ssh -i security_key.pem ubuntu@AWS_Public_IP